nodejs/node/doc/contributing/collaborator-guide.md

 ### I made a mistake

-* Ping a TSC member.
+* Ping a TSC voting member.
 * With `git`, there's a way to override remote trees by force pushing (`git push -f`).
 This is generally forbidden as it creates conflicts in other people's forks.
 It is permissible for simpler slip-ups such as typos in commit